UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 Check that you are wrapping Bitcoin, as Renbridge allows you to wrap other coins like Zen and BCH.

-`Destination` should be your Metamask wallet address, this is where your renBTC will be sent to.
+The `Destination` should be your Metamask wallet address, this is where your renBTC will be sent to.

 Also check the cost (`RenVM fee`, `Bitcoin Network fee`) and the amount of renBTC you will be receiving.